copperwater/xNetHack/doc/xnh-changelog-6.0.md

   potion of restore ability.
 This will key them to the level and space where the player is currently standing.
 - Monkeys get a short, one-time burst of speed after stealing an item.
+- 1/40 of randomly generated erodable items will have some amount of erosion.

 ### Interface changes